 What is Principal Place of Residence?

-There is an exception for the one main residence only rule.
-When you acquire a new home before you dispose of your old one, both dwellings can be treated as your main residence for up to six months if:
+Did you know that there is an exception for the one main residence only rule?
+Usually, you are only able to treat one property as your PPOR at any one time.
+Which means that you can only claim the CGT main residence exemption for one property at a time also.
+However, the exception to this occurs when you acquire a new home before you dispose of your old one.
+In this situation, both dwellings can be treated as your main residence for up to six (6) months if:

 - the old dwelling was your main residence for a continuous period of at least three months in the 12 months before you disposed of it;